Mihai Nechita: Influences

-Since childhood, the painter Mihai Nechita-Burculet has shown a high interest in landscapes and the surroundings of his natal village, whose colours and shapes can be noticed even in his later paintings.
-The most important period of time from the artistic development point of view were the years spent next to the painter Victor Mihailescu-Craiu, one of the greatest Romanian peisagists.
+Since childhood, the painter Mihai Nechita-Burculeț has shown a high interest in landscapes and the surroundings of his natal village, whose colours and shapes can be noticed even in his later paintings.
+The most important period of time from the artistic development point of view were the years spent next to the painter Victor Mihăilescu-Craiu, one of the greatest Romanian peisagists.
 Craiu represented the first and the most important mentor professor next to whom Mihai Nechita discovered the secrets of colours and composition and the deep love for painting.

 The technique he uses is the one of classic oil on canvas.
 The compositional harmony and colour harmony follow the rules of classic composition.
 His paintings are very detailed both in concept and technical part.
 He makes the frames himself, those being part of the painting.
 There have also been times when he used to prepare the colours and other special products following the old customs.

 Directions/Tendencies/Themes

-The work of Mihai Nechita-Burculet is based on the Byzantine and Romanian traditional elements and tends to universality.
+The work of Mihai Nechita-Burculeț is based on the Byzantine and Romanian traditional elements and tends to universality.
 Most of his paintings are surrealists created in a realist technique.
 His painting shows his own image of the surrounding world.
 Many of his paintings show connections with his natal village through landscapes, colours, houses, but also through the objects he used in different compositions.
 A preferred theme is the one of human attitude but also the fake treated with light irony, shortly the theatre of our world.
 The portraits present imaginary people and some very close characters of his life: his mother, his wife, the daughter, the son and strange self portraits like the "Self portrait at 80 years".

 An important face of the work of Mihai Nechita is connected to the Orthodox believe.
 He does not make only icons, but he also restoration work of cult objects and church paintings, for technique and for history of art reasons.

 Besides painting, among the painter's interests are also urban design and peisagistic projects of restoration of historic and art monuments.
 He realised and ran the construction and execution of the following projects: